mozilla-extensions/firefox-translations/extension/docs/DEV.md

 Repeat this process any time there has been an update in the bergamot-translator submodule.

-## Using artifacts built elsewhere
+## Using Bergamot Translator WASM artifacts built elsewhere

 To use artifacts built elsewhere (eg, CI) run the import script referencing the relative path to the directory of the downloaded artifacts, eg if you downloaded the artifacts in `extension/circle-ci-wasm-artifacts/`, run: